rackerlabs/docs-developer-blog/_posts/2018-06-04-lpn-overview-part1.md

 **In-transit**: The LPN material is currently moving from one location to another.
 Potential uses for this context include when an LPN is moved from one organization to the next.
-(For example, while the LPN is on a Vehicle or in ' transit.)
+(For example, while the LPN is on a vehicle or in transit.)
 This context is often used for Internal Sales Orders (ISOs) or inter-organization transit where an indirect shipping network is defined between the organizations.

-**At Vendor**: This context is used when a vendor sends an ASN to Oracle WMS.
+**At vendor**: This context is used when a vendor sends an ASN to Oracle WMS.
 The system internally generates LPNs, associates them with the material information on the ASN, and assigns the LPNs this context.
 The materials associated with LPNs that have this context are not on-hand or costed until